-Wood-Mizer Systems likes to be there for our clients whether they have just bought a new kiln or if they have owned a Wood-Mizer kiln for years.
-It is because of this that we try to make replacement parts easily accessible right Online in our Kiln Store.
+Wood-Mizer Systems likes to be there for our clients whether they have just bought a new kiln or

 From The Kiln Store you can find many parts, equipment and accessories for both conventional kilns and DH kilns.
 Anything and everything you need to keep your Wood-Mizer Kiln running for years to come.
 We even sell parts supplies that will fit Non-Wood-Mizer kilns if you need them.